Marj Brasch: Creation and casting

-One of the goals of creating Shortland Street, was to have strong powerful women as primary characters to counter stereotype the weak and vulnerable women often portrayed in dramas.
-Marj was created as one of the characters to fulfill this role.
-A family unit was needed to pull in a broader audience and so Marj was written with a husband and two children.
-Elizabeth McRae was cast in the role and was delivered an initial 30 scripts in February 1992.
-McRae was sceptical the show would last over a year and was curious how her character could develop over such a long period.
+One of the goals of creating Shortland Street, was to have strong women as primary characters to counter stereotype the weak and vulnerable women that were often portrayed in dramas at the time.
+Marj was written as one of the characters to fulfill this role, presenting a strong front at the clinic reception.
+A family unit was also required for key audience targets, leading to Marj being established with a husband and two children.
+Elizabeth McRae was cast in the role and was delivered an initial 30 scripts in February 1992, being sceptical that the show would last over a year due to curiosity over how her character could develop over such a long period.
 She went on to realise the writers craft, stating; "You learn quite quickly that your character can do – anything.
 You never go up to the writer's and go; 'My character wouldn't do so and so'."
-When the character of Marj's son – Stuart (Martin Henderson) was forcibly rewritten to be religious rather than gay, Marj was also rewritten to emphasise her Catholic nature.
+Several months into the shows run, the character of Marj's son – Stuart (Martin Henderson) was rewritten to be religious rather than gay in a bid to maintain a heterosexual "heart-throb" for teenage audiences; Marj was also rewritten to emphasise her Catholic nature.
 She was given another two sons because of this.
 Henderson was at first "intimidated" acting alongside his screen mother but learned from her acting and professional abilities.
 Marj made her debut on the shows first ever episode and even spoke the first ever line: "Shortland Street Accident and Emergency Centre!"
 McRae soon found herself a mentor for the young actors.
 After the show and the character gained popularity, McRae began to worry that she might not be cast as anything else and decided to quit.
 Producers decided to write her out in a storyline where she became a politician.
 They saw this as a fun and unusual write out for a deserving fan favourite character.
 Marj made her last appearance as a regular character on 15 July 1996.